You are here

 Innovation strength is a critical factor for the competitiveness of the state.
 Our innovative strength helps us make an important contribution in tackling the challenges our society faces.
 Therefore, further strengthening Baden-Württemberg’s innovative capacity lies at the core of the intelligent specialisation of the state.
 Baden-Württemberg has established an Integrated Territorial Investment (ITI) competition that has rewarded the best proposals for a smart specialisation strategy.
 This competition has encouraged and benefited from stimulating integrated thinking of all the stakeholders involved in the competition.

-For nearly 28 years, The Four Motors for Europe has shaped its interregional strategy with a view to consolidating the economic, scientific and technological competitiveness of the four regions involved.
+For over 30 years, The Four Motors for Europe have shaped their interregional strategy with a view to consolidating the economic, scientific and technological competitiveness of the four regions involved.
 Baden-Württemberg is also an important player in the macroregional EU Strategies for the Danube Region (EUSDR) and the Alpine Space (EUSALP).
 The first stretches from the Black Forest to the Black Sea, including over 100 million inhabitants, while the latter covers some of the most innovative regions in the EU, including more than 70 million people.
 Baden-Württemberg is also member of the International Lake Constance Conference and the Oberrheinkonferenz (ORK).